tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 # Capstone Project - Web Portfolio
 ## Overview
 One thing that we hear again and again from employers is how essential it is for GDD students to have a portfolio of "passion projects" (or "side projects") to demonstrate that student's talent and passion for creating games/interactive experiences.
-The most common way to let others know about such projects is on the web.
+The most common way to let others see these projects is by posting them to the web.

 Each portfolio piece should be showcased with the following:
 - a description